 To prevent this problem from happening again, be sure to wear shoes that are roomy enough for your toes.
 Also, cut your nails straight across and then file them down to the shape you want them to be.
 It’s an easy problem to avoid, you just need to take a little extra care with your nails.

 If you notice signs of infection or have other questions about your ingrown nails, call Dr. Marco Vargas and Dr. Joyce Lee at (888) 784-5335 to schedule an appointment.
-Foot & Ankle Associates is dedicated to your foot health and can treat any condition that you might have!
+Vargas Foot & Ankle Specialists is dedicated to your foot health and can treat any condition that you might have!